windows-fryer/windows-fryer/README.md

 I've been on an incredible programming journey for almost **9 years** now.
 Over the years, I've dabbled in various aspects of software development, but recently, I've found my true passion in **low-level development**. 🛠️

 ### 🏆 Awards
+- 🥇 Gold medalist in TSA Oregon 2025
 - 🥉 Bronze medalist in SkillsUSA Oregon 2024
 - 🇺🇸 Nationalist nominee for SkillsUSA 2024
 - ✨ 4 on AP Computer Science A exam